 - providing more variety and access to ingredients that may be unavailable at the local grocery store

-- offering an introduction to new ingredients
+- introducing people to new ingredients

 - generating less waste